Vision Therapy - Diagnostics in Saskatoon

 Also known as lazy eye, amblyopia is a development problem where the patient’s eye is unable to attain normal visual acuity, even with glasses or contact lenses alone.
 Glasses or contact lenses together with visual stimulation of the affected eye may be required.
 Amblyopia can often be caused by strabismus, otherwise known as an eye turn.
 Vision therapy can help both eyes work together equally, correcting amblyopia.

 Your brain and your eyesight are intrinsically connected.
-If you suffer from a traumatic brain injury (TBI) or concussion, your vision may be affected.
+If you suffer from a traumatic brain injury (TBI), concussion or whiplash, your vision may be affected.

 Vision therapies can help you regain control of your sight by making focusing more comfortable, providing clearer vision, treating binocular problems, reducing double vision, lowering light sensitivity, and minimizing visual confusion.